 English Proficiency Requirements

 - You will be continually assessed through a combination of project work, essays, closed book assessments and presentations.

 - This course is intended to enable registration with the SSSC as a practitioner

 - Successful completion could enable progression to HND Childhood Practice (Higher English is required for HND), PDA Level 8 Childhood Practice or BA Childhood Practice

-- To progress to these qualifications, experience of working in a childcare setting is essential and there will also be a requirement to be working or on placement in a leadership role.
+- To progress to these qualifications, the experience of working in a childcare setting is essential and there will also be a requirement to be working or on placement in a leadership role.

-- Successful students who have also achieved National 5 Biology and level 5 numeracy (or equivalent) are eligible to apply for the 3 year pre-registration Nursing programme (BN) at Edinburgh Napier University.
+- Successful students who have also achieved National 5 Biology and level 5 numeracy (or equivalent) are eligible to apply for the 3-year pre-registration Nursing programme (BN) at Edinburgh Napier University.